pgpkeys-eu/sks-tools/README.md

 A script that takes a standalone dpkg-installed sks instance and duplicates it (default twice) to make a cluster.
 The duplicates will sync with each other and the primary, but not with the primary's external peers.

+Note that we leave sks listening on 127.0.0.1:11371 so that it can announce the correct port on the status page.

 ## etc/apache2

 Apache reverse-proxy configuration.